 - options for regulation and legislation.

-- Phase 2 of the Grenfell Tower Inquiry, where hearings are due to resume later this month;
+- phase 2 of the Grenfell Tower Inquiry, with hearings having recently resumed.

 Speakers and chairs

 - Peter Baker, Director, Building Safety Programme Response, Health & Safety Executive;

 - Professor Susan Bright, Law Faculty, University of Oxford;

 - Peter Caplehorn, Deputy Chief Executive, Construction Products Association and Deputy Chair, IRG Competence Steering Group;

 - Dr Graham Spinardi, Fire Safety Engineering, University of Edinburgh; and